gatimugabriel/hotel-reservation-system/README.md

 # Hotel Reservation System

 ## Overview
-This is a comprehensive hotel reservation system built with Go and PostgreSQL.
-The system provides functionalities for room booking, user management, payments processing, and notifications.
+This system is built raw Golang and PostgreSQL (Using GORM as the ORM).
+The system provides functionalities for room booking, user management, payments, and simple notifications.

 ## Table of Contents
 - [Hotel Reservation System](#hotel-reservation-system)